 Keeping a brand’s voice continuously delivering on the expectations you establish helps build trust, reliability, and consistency.
 It also provides a stable system to assist in building other important aspects of your business’ identity.

-I like to think of this aspect of blogging like a library.
+It’s helpful to think of this aspect of blogging like a library.
 If customers are looking for information, they will want to find a library with lots of different books and resources.
 A library with few books simply does not offer the comprehensive information a consumer needs compared to a fully stocked one.

-As you build up the backlog of informative and expert content, you are creating more opportunities for clients to find your business.
+As you build up your backlog of informative and expert content, you are creating more opportunities for clients to find your business.
 With an expansive log of resources, people are more likely to trust what you have to say.
 Plus, the amount of knowledge available to consumers demonstrates the expertise you have in a specific industry.
 This solidifies your products and services as professional solutions to their problems.